awsdocs/amazon-route53-docs/doc_source/domain-click-email-link.md

    1. In the **Status** column for that domain, choose **Resend email**\.

-1. If you encounter issues while resending the authorization email for a domain transfer, you can contact customer support for free\.
-For more information, see [Contacting Customer Support About Domain Registration Issues](domain-contact-support.md)\.<a name="domain-click-email-link-update-procedure"></a>
+1. If you encounter issues while resending the authorization email for a domain transfer, you can contact AWS Support for free\.
+For more information, see [Contacting AWS Support about domain registration issues](domain-contact-support.md)\.<a name="domain-click-email-link-update-procedure"></a>

 **To resend the authorization email to update the registrant contact or delete a domain**

 1. Check the email address for the registrant contact and, if necessary, update it\.
-For more information, see [Updating Contact Information and Ownership for a Domain](domain-update-contacts.md)\.
+For more information, see [Updating contact information and ownership for a domain](domain-update-contacts.md)\.

 1. Check the spam folder in your email application for an email from one of the following email addresses\.